Author: Melissa A. Silver, XpertHR Legal Editor

 At least annually, all employers should conduct regular internal audits to ensure compliance with employee verification and Form I-9 requirements.
 Employers should also track the expiration dates for employees with temporary work status and ensure timely reverification of expiring work authorization.

 Discovering Mistakes.
-If during an audit it is discovered that a Form I-9 has mistakes in either section two or three then an employer can make corrections.
-However, if an error is discovered in section one of the form, the employer should ask the employee to fix the mistake by doing the following: drawing a line over the incorrect information, inserting the correct information, and initialing and dating the correction.
+If during an audit it is discovered that a Form I-9 has mistakes in either Section 2 or 3 then an employer can make corrections.
+However, if an error is discovered in Section 1 of the form, the employer should ask the employee to fix the mistake by doing the following: drawing a line over the incorrect information, inserting the correct information, and initialing and dating the correction.

 If multiple corrections are made to the form, it is a best practice for employers to complete the section again on a new form and attach the new form to the old one.